dockware/docs/about/founders.md

 # Founders

-## Founders

-> Dockware is built and maintained by [dasistweb](https://www.dasistweb.de), a Shopware partner since 2012 (currently at Gold level) and co-developer of Shopware 6 since 2018.
+> Dockware is built and maintained by [dasistweb](https://dasistweb.de), a Shopware partner since 2012 (currently at Gold level) and co-developer of Shopware 6 since 2018.
 We've been shipping Shopware projects for 14+ years.
 Dockware is the dev setup we built for ourselves first, then for the community.

 ***

-### The People Behind Dockware
+## The People Behind Dockware

-#### Martin Weinmayr
+### Martin Weinmayr

 **Founder, Developer, CEO of dasistweb GmbH**

 Martin wrote the first version of Dockware.
 He shaped the architecture and solved most of the hard problems along the way.
 The reason Dockware "just works" for so many Shopware devs is usually that Martin already had a strong opinion on how it should work, long before the first Docker image was pushed.

 He still writes code in the core of Dockware today.
-He also runs [dasistweb](https://www.dasistweb.de), the [Shopware agency](https://www.dasistweb.de/technologien/shopware) behind the project.
+He also runs [dasistweb](https://dasistweb.de), the [Shopware agency](https://dasistweb.de/technologien/shopware) behind the project.
 Long-time Shopware developer, Shopware 6 co-developer since 2018.

 * LinkedIn: [martin-weinmayr](https://www.linkedin.com/in/martin-weinmayr/)